Writing Input Guide

 Languages That Do Need A Keyboard Activated

-Amharic, Arabic, Armenian, Cantonese, Chinese (Mandarin) Simplified & Traditional, Hebrew, Hindi, Japanese, Kannada, Korean, Marathi, Russian, Tamil, Telugu, Vietnamese, Ukrainian, Urdu
+Amharic, Arabic, Armenian, Cantonese, Chinese (Mandarin) Simplified & Traditional, Hebrew, Hindi, Japanese, Kannada, Korean, Marathi, Russian, Tamil, Telugu, Ukrainian, Urdu, Vietnamese

-The languages listed above all require a virtual keyboard to be loaded.
 A standard keyboard will be used to type characters corresponding with the virtual keyboard.
-There are a couple options for activating these virtual keyboards.
+There are a couple of options for activating these virtual keyboards.

 Option 1.
 Using Google Chrome's Input Tools